-It is generally recommended that a child be seen by a dentist by the age of 1 or within 6 months after his or her first tooth comes in.
-Taking your child to the dentist at a young age is the best way to prevent problems such as tooth decay, and can help parents learn how to clean their child’s teeth and identify his or her fluoride needs.
+It is generally recommended that a child be seen by a dentist by the age of 1 or within 6 months after his or her first tooth comes in. at a young age is the best way to prevent problems such as tooth decay, and can help parents learn how to clean their child’s teeth and identify his or her fluoride needs.
 After all, decay can occur as soon as teeth appear.
 Bringing your child to the dentist early often leads to a lifetime of good oral care habits and acclimates your child to the dental office, thereby reducing anxiety and fear, which will make for plenty of stress-free visits in the future.

 What will happen in the first visit?